-Та sk Time 1.
+Task 1.
 Reading and discussion of the lesson.
 Ask the children to read the lesson.
 They can take turns to read the lesson aloud, thus increasing their vocabulary and improving their expression.
 Questions can be asked as they read along to check comprehension.
 Refer to and use the pictures!
 20 min 2.
 Attempt Exercise A, Question 1.
 Briefly discuss the answers.
 The students should write the answers in their notebooks.
 20 min

-- To increase vocabulary - · To know that a sentence starts with a capital letter and ends with a full stop - To learn that the names of people and places begin with capital letters
+- To increase vocabulary - To know that a sentence starts with a capital letter and ends with a full stop - To learn that the names of people and places begin with capital letters

 Та Task 1.
 Attempt Exercise B, Question 1.
 10 min 2.
 Attempt Exercise B, Question 2.
 If the work is not finished in class, it can be given as homework.
 10 min 3.
 Continue with Exercise B, Question 3.
 5 min 4.
-Continue with Exercise C. Introduce capital letters and full stops.
+Continue with Exercise C.1. and C.2.
+Introduce capital letters and full stops.
 The exercise should be done in the notebooks by the students.
 Any unfinished work should be given as homework.
 15 min

 - To develop listening skills

 - To develop vocabulary

 - To increase observation skills

-- · To learn to ask and answer questions
+- To learn to ask and answer questions

 - To develop writing skills

+Task Time

-Та Task 1.
-Attempt Exercise D. 15 min 2.
-Attempt Exercise E. They should then write their own version.
+1. Attempt Exercise D. 5 min

+2. Attempt Exercise E. They should then write their own version.
 The children can finish the exercise as homework.
-20 min 3.
-Revise everything that has been done in the unit so far.
-5 min
+10 min

+3. Attempt project.
+10 min

+4. Attempt Exercises F.1, F.2., and F.3.
+15 min

-- · To revise the correct use of full stops, question marks, and capital letters
+- To revise the correct use of full stops, question marks, and capital letters

 - To develop writing skills

 - To increase vocabulary

-Task Time
+Т Task

-1. Attempt Exercise A, Question 1.
+1 .
+Attempt Exercise A, Question 1.
 Start with a brief revision.
 Other examples can also be given to make the concepts clearer.
 To assess comprehension, ensure that the students take an active part in the discussion.
 20 min

-2. Attempt Exercise A, Question 2.
+2 .
+Attempt Exercise A, Question 2.
 20 min